 The quotation usually seems to be used by those on the political left and right, who find it helpful in to associating those they don't like with the Nazis.
 Since this is so common, my colleague Quentin Schultze and I have begun a blog titled Goebbels Didn’t Say It to follow its spread and, we perhaps too optimistically hope, to reduce its use.

-It is related to the next quotation, which is usually quoted accurately, but taken out of context.
+It is related to quotation #3, which is usually quoted accurately, but taken out of context.

 The false Goebbels quotation above is actually a take-off on Hitler's familiar statement in Mein Kampf, which is often misunderstood.
 Hitler stated: